 This training program will aid those working to defend persons accused of homicide in drug-related overdose deaths.
 Each section of the program focuses on a different aspect of these cases.
 CLE is not available for this program.

-Brief of the Due Process Institute and the National Association of Criminal Defense Lawyers as Amici Curiae in Support of Petitioner
+Brief of the National Association of Criminal Defense Lawyers and New York State Association of Criminal Defense Lawyers as Amicus Curiae in Support of Appellee Bruce Silva

 To identify suspects, law enforcement officers are turning increasingly to reverse search warrants, such as geofence warrants and keyword search warrants.
 These are searches used to find suspects and are not conducted to find evidence on a targeted individual.
 This trend presents novel challenges to the Fourth Amendment and privacy rights in the United States.